-The most important outcome for methadone maintenance (which undoubtedly falls under the AMA title 'treatment') is its ability to save lives from opiate overdose, as well as reducing the need for users to commit criminal acts to buy heroin.
+The most important outcome for methadone maintenance is its ability to save lives from opiate overdose, as well as reducing the need for users to commit criminal acts to buy heroin.

 Yet the most authoritative review of well-designed journal studies by the Cochrane Collaboration (full study at Appendix A) found no such effectiveness for methadone maintenance.
 It is notable that the lead researcher for this review is Richard Mattick, former head of the Australian National Drug and Alcohol Research Centre (NDARC) at NSW University, who is an ardent harm reductionist.